jlw4049/BeyondHD-Parser/README.md

 *chrome, chromium, opera, brave, edge, vivaldi, firefox and safari*

 `timeout` You can adjust the timeout time, default is 60 (seconds)

+## BeyondHDScrape's .parse_nfo() parameters
+`bhdstudio` True or False, default is False.
+You can parse BHDStudio NFO's into a python dictionary

+`text_only` True or False, default is False.
+You can strip away anything that isn't text in the NFO output